simukappu/activity_notification/README.md

 ```

 The generator will install an initializer which describes all configuration options of `activity_notification`.
-This generator also generates a i18n based translation file which we can configure the presentation of notifications.
+It also generates a i18n based translation file which we can configure the presentation of notifications.

 ### Database setup